 What is “the stall,” you ask?
 In a nutshell, it’s a point at which the internal temperature of a large piece of meat stops rising during a long, low ‘n’ slow session.

 Want to know more?
 Click here for the full story: What is the BBQ stall?
 And how to beat it.

 Wrapping your meat late helps lock in the heat and moisture as the meat nears the end of the cook.
-The loose-fitting, loose-fibred paper allows the meat to breath better than foil does, which can be wrapped too tightly.
-Wrapping can speed up the cook time, too, so you’ll be enjoying your food sooner.
+The loose-fitting, loose-fibered paper allows the meat to breathe better than foil does, which can be wrapped too tightly.
+Wrapping can speed up smoking times, too, so you’ll be enjoying your food sooner.